COVID-19 (CORONAVIRUS) UPDATE

 BBYO is committed to providing your teen with a safe and healthy environment while attending programs, and we ask that you not send your teen to any event if they are experiencing any flu-like symptoms such as fever, cough, sore throat, vomiting, or diarrhea.
 Please make sure teens are fever-free for at least 48 hours before returning to programs.

-**UPDATE: BBYO is postponing most regional conventions scheduled during the months of March and April of 2020.
+**UPDATE: BBYO is postponing in-person regional conventions scheduled during the months of March, April and May 2020.
 Families impacted by this decision will be contacted by the local staff with additional details and follow up information.
+In some cases, conventions will be moving to a virtual format on BBYO On Demand; please check with your local staff.

 We will continue to evaluate other local events on a case-by-case basis, and should there be any additional changes or cancellations, you will be promptly notified by your regional staff.
 You can find your local staff information on our website: visit the BBYO Near You page and either search by your region name or type in your zip code to be directed to the right page.